 Ebooks — There are so many pieces of reading material out there on the subject and I don’t think I have even skimmed the surface with ebooks.
 Search Amazon and you can find books on every blogging topic out there.
-I have a short list of ebooks for bloggers that may help you get started.

 Additional Tools & Resources

 If you want to be a success at digital marketing, you have to wrap your head around the fact that content will always be king.
 In fact, a lot of the digital marketing tactics you see today have actually been practices for many generations — before digital was even a dream.
 Remember, content is always king and then everything else follows.
 Additional tools and tips include:

 Printable Blog Planner — get organized with a printable planner to help you keep track of your blogs stats, posts and finances all in one spot

 Wave Apps — our absolute favorite accounting software

 Grammarly — for proofreading

 Clkim – shorten, share and monetize your links